Vietnam.vn - Nền tảng quảng bá Việt Nam

 The landslide in An Hoa commune, Chau Thanh district, An Giang province has affected rural traffic routes.

 On May 24, the Department of Agriculture and Environment of An Giang province recorded 3 landslides on river banks and canals in the past 5 days.
 Of these, 2 landslides occurred in Cho Moi district and 1 occurred in Chau Thanh district.
 Accordingly, the landslide along the bank of Ong Chuong canal in Long Kien commune, Cho Moi district, appeared a crack of about 20m.
-In the area of the crack, there is a solidly built house but it is at risk of collapsing into Ong Chuong canal.
+In the crack area, there is a solidly built house but it is at risk of collapsing into Ong Chuong canal.
 This area is on the landslide warning list of the Department of Agriculture and Environment of An Giang province.

 4.jpg